How to Use AI to Write a Speech (Without Losing Your Voice)

 Refining Flow and Transitions With AI

-You can ask AI to review transitions between sections or suggest bridging phrases that maintain momentum.
-This reduces cognitive load for your audience and makes the speech easier to follow.
-Refining flow also improves your confidence as a speaker.
-When you know how one idea naturally leads to the next, you are less likely to lose your place or feel rushed.
-The speech starts to feel like a conversation rather than a performance.
+Flow also steadies you as a speaker.
+When you know exactly how one idea leads into the next, you are unlikely to lose your place or feel rushed, and the speech starts to feel like a conversation rather than a performance.

 How to Use AI to Write Each Part of Your Speech